Marvel fuels internet clash by making Iron Man a 15-year-old black girl

 Is the company working to better reflect the diversity of American comic book readers for the sake of progress, or the sake of profit?

-Oh look Iron Man is a black woman now.— @gamesarentart
+Oh look Iron Man is a black woman now.<br>And there are so many headlines about it.<br>Almost like it's a publicity stunt.—@gamesarentart

 Bendis, for his part, seems genuine in his efforts simply to create cool characters for Marvel.